By Cindi O’Boyle, PA-C, EM-CAQ, APC-Director, TeamHealth Emergency Medicine, Northeast Group

 After a short flight, but one that at times felt like an eternity, we landed safely and I am happy to report that the patient is recovering well.
 He and his wife were most grateful for the work of their “in-flight medical team.”
 The airline and fellow passengers praised the work that we all did, but as I said then and as I say now, it is just what physician assistants do.

 Are you an APC interested in providing the highest quality patient care?
-Explore our opportunity available in North Carolina!
+Explore our open opportunities!

 originally posted on October 9, 2018